eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

 titleimage: forge-research
 ---

-I've recently decided to build a blacksmithing forge, and wanted to make it as historically accurate as possible.
+I've recently decided to build a blacksmithing forge and wanted to make it as historically accurate as possible.
 This is so that I can use it at re-enactment events, showcasing how blacksmithing would have occurred in that time period.
 Like most things re-enactment, the first port of call to build accuracy is through researching.
 My selected time period is approximately 1350-1370.

 The complete forging setup I'll be building contains 4 major parts.
 The first part is the forge itself, which contains a firebox used for the fire.
 The second is the bellows, which provides a constant stream of air to the firebox.
 The third is the Anvil used for performing the forging itself.
-And lastly a grind stone to further refine any blade edges or shapes as needed.
+And lastly, a grindstone to further refine any blade edges or shapes as needed.

 This post is simply detailing the sources I've used to inspire the design I'll be using.
 Other design considerations include ensuring the completed forge is resilient, as I have no desire to constantly repair this.
-A further consideration is portability, as I'll be transporting this to and from events.
+A further consideration is its portability, as I'll be transporting this to events.

 Many of the sources are from manuscripts, I've made liberal use of the [larsdatter website][larsdatter] for locating links to various sources.
-This list is not extensive, and may be updated from time to time as I discover new sources.
+This list is not extensive and may be updated from time to time as I discover new sources.

 ## Forge/Firebox

-Most sources which depict blacksmithing only show permanent stone forges.
-The only sources for a portable forge I have found, show a large wooden table with large divider on one side.
-I've elected to be a bit more practical with my firebox, however I will try and incorporate these elements into the frame for the firebox.
+Most sources that depict blacksmithing only show permanent stone forges.
+The only sources for a portable forge I have found, show a large wooden table with a large divider on one side.
+I've elected to be a bit more practical with my firebox, however, I will try and incorporate these elements into the frame for the firebox.

 **Sources**